-Another species that migrates past Virginia Beach, the fin whale, is second in size only to the blue whale, making it the second largest animal on earth.
+On the other hand, the fin whale is second in size only to the blue whale and is the second largest animal on earth.
 Long and streamlined, fin whales are known for their great speed capabilities and powerful, low-pitched sounds.
 Both the humpback whale and the fin whale are listed as endangered.

 The number of annual migratory whales in the Atlantic waters near Virginia Beach is being studied through ongoing research, including periodic aerial surveys.
 Additional research is required before scientists will be able to provide an accurate estimate of the number of whales that migrate past Virginia Beach annually.

-Because the migrating whales move freely in their natural ocean habitat, the likelihood of seeing whales during a winter visit to Virginia Beach varies from year to year, ranging from excellent to slight.
+However, because the migrating whales move freely in their natural ocean habitat, the likelihood of seeing whales during a winter visit to Virginia Beach varies from year to year, ranging from excellent to slight.
 In the past, some years have yielded a banner number of sightings with as much as a 90 percent success rate, while in other years the whales have been far more elusive with a success rate of 40 to 50 percent.

-Tips for Enjoying a Winter Wildlife Boat Trip
+Tips to Enjoy A Winter Wildlife Boat Trip

 - Before making your final plans, confirm your boat trip details.
-In some cases, boat trips may be canceled because of weather conditions which may affect safe boating.
+In some cases, boat trips may be canceled because of weather conditions that affect safe boating.

 - Wear non-skid shoes and warm socks.